juho-creator/CS-Courses/Notes/Algorithm_Notes/chapter1.md

 # What's Time Complexity?
 Time complexity is the number of times basic operation is done for each value of input size. </br></br>
-The time complexity of an algoritm is determined by :
+The time complexity of an algorithm is determined by :
 - **input size** : the size of a parameter, such as size of array, value of a single number
 - **basic operation** : group of instructions that gets executed repetitively
 </br></br>